juttle/juttle-engine/examples/twitter-race/README.md

 The user inputs 2 search terms, juttle parses the incoming tweets to find matches, and displays match count as live-updating tiles and a timechart, to visually compare popularity of the requested terms.

+You can view this example on the demo system [demo.juttle.io](http://demo.juttle.io/?path=/examples/twitter-race/twitter.juttle), or run it on your own using docker (see the parent [README](../README.md)).

 ## Additional docker-compose configuration

 None needed.